Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 ## What is the least common and most common gender present?

 From the first five rows, we can see the average age of our consumers in general as well as by proffesion.
 However while this information is very helpful to see what marketing types will be most successful.
+Will billboards or social media ads be more benneficial to a 38yr old IT Technician?
+Will television or print mail be more successful for a 56yr old Police Detective?

-We do not know which gender is the most common, which is the least, and what the count is for each.
+While we know age and profession, we do not know which gender is the most common, which is the least, and what the count is for each.

 Finding this data will allow us to see why certain sexes are more attracted to this product and why some aren't.
 This data will allow us to better shape our marketing to be more versatile and equally accepted.